jdeng75/comm4190_S25_Research_Paper/README.md

 #### Project Summary

+Healthcare communication is often characterized by high information complexity, emotional vulnerabiity, and significant power asymmetries between doctors and patients.
+Patients frequently leave appointments confused about their diagnoses, uncertain about what questions to ask, or unsure about how to follow through on their medical advice.
+These gaps can lead to worsen health outcomes, increased anxiety, and unequal access to care, particularly for marginalized or low-literacy populations.

-This research project explores how large language models (LLMs) like ChatGPT can be used to support doctor-patient communicatio **before, during, and after** clinical visits.
-FOcusing on non-diagnostic support tasks, this research paper analzes the potential for LLMs to act as communication aids and help patients prepare questions, clarify medical language, and practice discussing sensitive topics.
+This research project explores how large language models (LLMs) like ChatGPT can be used to support doctor-patient communication **before, during, and after** clinical visits.
+Focusing on non-diagnostic support tasks, this research paper analyzes the potential for LLMs to act as communication aids and help patients prepare questions, clarify medical language, and practice discussing sensitive topics.

-* The focus of this project is to either:
-  1. Select a theoretical communication framework (e.g. Accomodation Theory) developed to explain human communication behavior and explore its implications for communicating with (in both senses) an LLM.
-  2. Examine a specific communicative context or example (e.g. political debate, interaction between customer and service representive, a messaging campaign in health communication, etc.) and explore whether and how LLMs might be used and the associated implications.

-* Write a paper/report in Markdown using Zotero citations.

-### Method

-* Add notebooks, Markdown files, your BibTex bibliography file, PDFs, images etc. to the repo related to your project.
-* The report should be in a Notebook and use the citation extension of JupyterLab to add citations.
-* You can render the Notebook to PDF using "Save and Export as" function in JupyterLab.
-* You make have additional notebooks or other files to show your empirical LLM work.
+This research project will look at the effects of using AI  in the context of support by comparing two alternative LLMs: Claude-3-Opus, a censored AI, and an uncensored LLM.
+In this context, I will engage in a simulated session where I play the role of the patient and the AI serves as the doctor-patient communication support line.

+I performed a literature review to figure out the present state of knowledge on AI's implications regarding therapy and mental health.
+By combining literary findings with the results from modeled therapy sessions, I plan on contributing to the increasing amount of work on the use of AI in mental health support.